telerik/maui-docs/controls/datagrid/scrolling.md

 # .NET MAUI DataGrid Scrolling

-The Telerik UI for .NET MAUI DataGrid has an internall scrolling mechanism.
-There are vertical and horizontal scrollbars for scrolling through the data in the DataGrid.
+The Telerik UI for .NET MAUI DataGrid has an internal scrolling mechanism achieved by the supported vertical and horizontal scrollbars for scrolling through its data.

 >important Avoid nesting the DataGrid in a ScrollView and other controls that provide scrolling.

-## Programmatic Scrolling

-The DataGrid exposes the `ScrollItemIntoView(object item)` method for programmatic scrolling to a specific data item. `ScrollItemIntoView` brings the specified data item into the view.

->important The `ScrollItemIntoView` works in scenarios where the DataGrid Rows are with same height.
-For more details review the [Row Height]({%slug datagrid-row-height%}) article.
+For implementing programmatic scrolling to a specific item, the DataGrid exposes the `ScrollItemIntoView(object item)` method, which brings the specified data item into view.
+Note that `ScrollItemIntoView` works in scenarios where the DataGrid Rows are with the same height.
+For more details, review the article on [setting the .NET MAUI DataGrid rows]({%slug datagrid-row-height%}).

-An example how to scroll to the last item in the DataGrid.
-The code executes on a button click:
+The following example shows how to scroll to the last item of the DataGrid.
+The code executes on a button click.

 ```C#
 private void Button_Clicked(object sender, System.EventArgs e)